dtg3/st_work/hw8/hwb-conclusion.md

 ```

 The resulting sqlite3 table contains 500,000 records all populated with the same
 data from the mock dataset.
+Since it is assumed that large databases will task
+the respective engines (sqlite3 and TinyDB) more than small record sets, only
+the large scale tests will be replicated with sqlite3 as a basis for comparison
+between the two engines.

 ### Testing
 The following section introduces the set of tests used to provide evidence of
 TinyDB's viability as a database engine as a customer database.
+Since the total
+number of tests

 Each test
 includes a basic description of the test itself, and the results of the test.
 For simplicity, all mentions in the tests referring to a "small database" refers
 to the simple data shown above, while "big database" refers to the large 1,000
 mock customer database.
+It should be noted that the small database and big
+database tests are separate, but for brevity since the cover similar operations
+they are both covered in the test categories below.
+Additionally each test name
+is prepended with the name of the database engine used in the test and TinyDB
+tests are explained and evaluated separately from sqlite3 tests.

 #### TinyDB Add Record
 This test is used to evaluate that TinyDB is capable of adding a new record to a
 dataset.
+Both the small database and big database have a single customer record
+complete with items (and orders in the case of the big database) added to the
+database.
+This test corresponds specifically to the requirements:
+*An element can be added to the database*
+*Adding element takes less than 0.05 seconds*

-For the small database, TinyDB was very capable of inserting a new
+When dealing with the small database, TinyDB was very capable of
-customer record into a database and with a speedy performance time of 0.0002
+inserting a new customer record into a database and with a speedy performance
-seconds.
-However, for the big database
+time of 0.0002 seconds.
+Additionally, the code required to iHowever, for the big database